The 2013 HME Handbook: Oxygen

 Points to take away:

-- Education is key to patient compliance and maintaining a high standard of patient care.
+- Implementing aggressive patient education is key to providing a high standard of care.

 This article originally appeared in the June 2013 issue of HME Business.